Leaders & Language: How the Right Words Can Catalyze Change

 For a culture to flourish through a transformation, it’s vital for leaders across an organization to reinforce shared values, celebrate wins and share learnings as often as possible.
 In the Human-Centered Transformation Model™, we call this Soul.
 By motivating small wins throughout the organization transformation journey, employees feel recognized for their efforts and connected to something bigger than themselves.

-In addition to regular and genuine celebration of small successes and learning moments, the single most powerful way a leader can motivate change is by showing vulnerability.
+In addition to a regular and genuine celebration of small successes and learning moments, the single most powerful way a leader can motivate change is by showing vulnerability.

 When the pandemic hit, Prophet was among many organizations that closed the offices.
 We prepared to close for two weeks and were instructed to work from home.
 Those two weeks stretched to nearly two years.
 During this time, our CEO Michael Dunn, along with the Exco team, created a Global Pulse call, a bi-weekly check-in that connects all the firm for 45 minutes to meditate, share stories, talk about recent events and be “together”.
 While the Global Pulse calls were a direct response to the missing connections we had in the office, they have created a ritual that has given us all a sense of unity as well as opportunities to make space for the difficult experiences we were and are all facing.